StarForestInThePark/sys76_unity_webmic/README.txt

 The included tests will determine if the toggling of the webcam and microphone work.

-Once installed to run the application manually type: avindicator.sh
+Once installed to run the application manually type: avindicator